-It is common practice across Europe that candidates or tenderers who have committed criminal offenses or have proven to be unreliable on other grounds can be excluded from participating in public procurement procedures.
-This right of exclusion is enshrined in the European public procurement directives, and is based on the premise that criminal behavior, professional misconduct and similar compliance breaches can render a candidate's integrity questionable and therefore, the candidate unsuitable to be awarded a public contract.
+It is common practice across the EU that candidates or tenderers who have committed criminal offenses or have proven to be unreliable on other grounds can be excluded from participating in public procurement procedures.
+This right of exclusion is enshrined in the EU public procurement directives, and is based on the premise that criminal behaviour, professional misconduct and similar compliance breaches can render a candidate's integrity questionable and therefore, the candidate unsuitable to be awarded a public contract.

-Having said that, the European legislators recognize that everyone deserves a second chance, also within the context of tender procedures, by introducing the 'self-cleaning' option.
-This enables candidates or tenderers who have exhibited such misbehavior that would generally make them unsuitable for public contracts to demonstrate that they have changed their lives for the better, by proving that they have adopted compliance measures remedying the consequences of their past behavior and preventing future misbehavior.
-The European legislators mention specific measures to be taken:
+Having said that, the EU legislator recognizes that everyone deserves a second chance, also within the context of tender procedures, by introducing the 'self-cleaning' option.
+This enables candidates or tenderers who have exhibited such misbehaviour that would generally make them unsuitable for public contracts to demonstrate that they have changed their lives for the better, by proving that they have adopted compliance measures remedying the consequences of their past behaviour and preventing future misbehaviour.
+The EU legislator mentions specific measures to be taken:

-- i. compensation of damages caused by the criminal offense or misconduct; - ii. a clarification of the facts and circumstances by means of active collaboration with the investigating authorities; - iii. appropriate personnel, technical and organizational measures to prevent future misbehavior (e.g. the severance of all links with persons or organizations involved in the misbehavior, staff reorganization measures, the implementation of reporting and control systems, the creation of an internal audit structure to monitor compliance and the adoption of internal liability and compensation rules).
+- compensation of damages caused by the criminal offense or misconduct: - a clarification of the facts and circumstances by means of active collaboration with the investigating authorities; - iii. appropriate personnel, technical and organizational measures to prevent future misbehaviour (e.g. the severance of all links with persons or organisations involved in the misbehaviour, staff reorganisation measures, the implementation of reporting and control systems, the creation of an internal audit structure to monitor compliance and the adoption of internal liability and compensation rules).

-Dentons' Guide to Self-Cleaning in European Public Procurement Procedures provides an overview of how various European countries deal with self-cleaning in their respective jurisdictions, with a strong focus on what in practice is required to successfully perform self-cleaning.
-Covering twelve jurisdictions, it shows that the application of the European legal framework varies between the Member States.
+Dentons' Guide to Self-Cleaning in European Public Procurement Procedures provides an overview of how various EU countries deal with self-cleaning in their respective jurisdictions, with a strong focus on what in practice is required to successfully perform self-cleaning.
+Covering eleven jurisdictions, it shows that the application of the European legal framework varies between the Member States.